The impact of the CLP Regulation on Safety Data Sheets

 The Chemical Safety Act – the DSD/DPD classification

 It was Hungary’s first EU-aligned classification and labelling system.
-Even before EU accession, the country adopted the Union’s unified labelling.
+Even before EU accession, the country adopted the Union’s unified labelling approach.

 SDSs and labels featured R-phrases, S-phrases and black hazard symbols on an orange background.

-Despite later changes, DPD classification can still appear on SDSs for hazardous mixtures – but only until 1 June 2017.
+Despite later changes, DPD classification could still appear on SDSs for certain mixtures during the transitional period – but only until 1 June 2017.

 REACH and its effect on safety data sheets

-The EU’s REACH Regulation (Registration, Evaluation and Authorisation of Chemicals) replaced nearly 40 directives with a single law covering all actors in the supply chain.
-It entered into force on 1 June 2007, with Annex II setting the SDS format and content.
+The EU’s REACH Regulation (Registration, Evaluation, Authorisation and Restriction of Chemicals) replaced many earlier directives with a single legal framework covering actors in the supply chain.
+It entered into force on 1 June 2007, with Annex II setting the SDS format and content requirements.

-Plans for Europe-wide GHS (Globally Harmonised System) were already in motion.
+At the same time, plans for Europe-wide implementation of GHS (Globally Harmonised System) were already in motion.

 CLP – bringing GHS into EU law

-CLP introduced a new labelling scheme for substances and mixtures, forcing a full SDS overhaul under tight deadlines.
+CLP introduced a new labelling scheme for substances and mixtures, requiring substantial updates to SDSs within set deadlines.

-Traditional symbols were replaced by diamond-shaped pictograms with red borders (hazard pictograms).
-It also introduced hazard classes, categories and two signal words – “Danger” and “Warning”.
+Traditional symbols were replaced by diamond-shaped hazard pictograms with red borders.
+CLP also introduced hazard classes, hazard categories and two signal words – “Danger” and “Warning”.

-From 1 December 2010 substances had to follow CLP; for mixtures the deadline was 1 June 2015, with an extended grace period lasting, in some cases, until 1 June 2017.
+From 1 December 2010, substances had to follow CLP.
+For mixtures, the deadline was 1 June 2015, with an extended transitional period in certain cases until 1 June 2017.

-After 1 June 2015 CLP became mandatory, but the 1 June 2017 deadline still applied for certain mixtures already on the market.
+After 1 June 2015, CLP became mandatory, but the 1 June 2017 deadline still applied to certain mixtures already on the market during the transition.

-The current framework is Commission Regulation (EU) 2015/830, which consolidated earlier amendments.
+The former framework was Commission Regulation (EU) 2015/830, which consolidated earlier amendments to REACH Annex II.

 Create a new SDS or update an existing SDS in line with the 2020/878 Regulation.